 He is a singer, a bass player, an actor, a mouth-drummer, a performing musician; and since being drawn to the guitar, Jim Castaneda has embarked on a musical journey to develop his songwriting voice.
 A native of Washington State, Jim Castaneda was born in Seattle on the first day of Fall a few decades ago.
 He began singing with the jazz choir and his a cappella quartet as a high school senior and then went on to perform with one of the area’s premier college vocal ensembles, Soundsation, under the direction of Kirk Marcy, while studying symphonic voice under Richard Asher.
 During these formidable years, Jim had the opportunity to develop many useful skills that would serve him well as a professional musician.
 Not only did Jim get the opportunity to experience some live concerts by legendary jazz performers like the Count Basie Orchestra, Lambert Hendricks & Ross, Joe Williams, Louise Rose and more, as part of the music department he worked with his classmates to put the concerts on and helped the college host thousands of jazz students to the festivals.
-As a choir student, Jim was fortunate enough to have been involved in two choir tours to Europe for the Montreaux Jazz Fest in Switzerland, taking in North Sea, Switzerland's 700th anniversary concert, a show at Euro-Disney and a few weeks singing at castles and clubs along the way.
-Domestic studies with the symphonic choir gave Jim yet another invaluable set of skills; blending with a much bigger group in a much different style of vocalizing, growing an appreciation for classical works, and the knowledge of how to properly use and treat his most precious instrument; his voice.
+As a choir student, Jim was fortunate enough to have been involved in two tours of Europe for the Montreaux Jazz Fest in Switzerland, taking in North Sea, Switzerland's 700th anniversary concert, a show at Euro-Disney, and a few weeks singing at castles along the way. being a part of symphonic choir gave Jim yet another invaluable set of skills.
+Here Jim learned the art of blending with a much bigger group in a much different style of vocalizing, growing an appreciation for classical works and the knowledge of how to properly use and treat his most precious instrument; his voice.

 In 2012, Jim took his first step into the lights of the local musical theatre scene and over the next four seasons, experienced some of the most prolific growth in personal performance & collaborative teamwork.
 From a bit-part, then a feature, to a dancing Santa, to a self-absorbed sir Galahad and capping off his all too brief a theatrical time with a critically acclaimed portrayal of Gomez Addams.
 Jim's modest arc through these few seasons at both the Whidbey Playhouse and Whidbey Island Center for the Arts made for a wealth of quality experience for him and his future career in the music entertainment industry.
 Big time musical theatre productions take the cooperation of so many uniquely qualified people and Jim feels incredibly lucky to have had the opportunity to work with some absolute professionals on stage and off: "To the technical gurus who pushed the boundaries of sound, stage and creative energy, the cast mates who pushed me to the next level and then the next, and the wonderful directors who pushed us all into the light: The theatre has been my college of the arts, my boot camp for a bigger stage, and my internship with some of the best in their field.
 I found a place to connect, learn and grow as an artist, performer and technician, and these experiences will serve me well in all my future endeavors."
 J.